-Dry Needling is a treatment technique whereby a sterile, single-use, fine filament needle (acupuncture needle) is inserted into the muscle to assist with decreasing pain and improving function through the release of myofascial trigger points (knots in the muscle).
+Dry needling is a treatment technique whereby a sterile, single-use, fine filament needle (acupuncture needle) is inserted into the muscle to assist with decreasing pain and improving function through the release of myofascial trigger points (knots in muscle).

 What is the Difference Between Dry Needling and Acupuncture?

-Dry Needling is a not the same as acupuncture, although there are similarities between the two techniques.
-The main difference between Dry Needling and acupuncture is the theory behind why the techniques work.
-Dry Needling is primarily focused on the reduction of pain and restoration of function through the release of myofascial trigger points in muscle.
-In comparison, acupuncture focuses on the treatment of medical conditions by restoring the flow of energy (Qi) through key points in the body (meridians) to restore balance.
+Dry needling is not the same as acupuncture, although there are similarities between the two techniques.
+The main difference between dry needling and acupuncture is the theory behind why the methods work.
+Dry needling’s primarily focused on the reduction of pain and restoration of function through the release of myofascial trigger points in the muscle.
+In comparison, acupuncture focuses on the treatment of medical conditions by restoring the flow of energy (Qi) through critical points in the body (meridians) to restore balance.

 What is a Myofascial Trigger Point?

 A myofascial trigger point, also known as a knot in the muscle, is a group of muscle fibres which have shortened when activated but have not been able to lengthen back to a relaxed state after use.
-A myofascial trigger point is characterised by the development of a sensitive nodule in the muscle (Simons, Travell & Simons, 1999).
-This occurs as the muscle fibres become so tight that they compress the capillaries and nerves that supply them (McPartland, 2004; Simons, et al., 1999).
-As a result, the muscle is unable to move normally, obtain a fresh blood supply containing oxygen and nutrients, or flush out additional acidic chemicals (McPartland, 2004; Simons, et al., 1999).
-In addition to this nodule, the remainder of the muscle also tightens to compensate (Simons, et al., 1999; Simons, 2002).
-The presence of a myofascial trigger point in a muscle can lead to discomfort with touch, movement and stretching; to decreased movement at a joint; and even a temporary loss of coordination (Simons, et al., 1999).
+A myofascial trigger point develops a sensitive nodule in the muscle (Simons, Travell & Simons, 1999).
+This hypersensitivity occurs as the muscle fibres become so tight that they compress the capillaries and nerves that supply them (McPartland, 2004; Simons et al., 1999).
+As a result, the muscle is unable to move frequently, obtain a fresh blood supply containing oxygen and nutrients, or flush out additional acidic chemicals (McPartland, 2004; Simons et al., 1999).
+In addition to this nodule, the remainder of the muscle also tightens to compensate (Simons et al., 1999; Simons, 2002).
+The presence of a myofascial trigger point in a muscle can lead to discomfort with touch, movement and stretching; to decreased joint motion; and even a temporary loss of coordination (Simons et al., 1999).

 What Causes a Myofascial Trigger Point?